irish5100/javasmp/site/content/products/_index.md

         We believe that good Minecraft day can result in relief of any stress you are dealing with, it is a good way to take a rest from the big world and take a break.
-So why don't you come and join Earth SMP, you can just go mining and find all sorts of interesting goods for all of your needs.
+So why don't you come and join Earth SMP, you can just go
   heading: What We Offer
  description: >
   Earth SMP is the ultimate spot for Minecraft lovers who want to learn about their